ddhande/s3-multipart-uploader/README.md

 Reads and displays file details.

 Chunk the File
-File is divided into 5MB (default) chunks.
+The file is divided into 5MB (default) chunks.

 Send Metadata to Backend
 Sends total chunks, filename, and chunk size.